Hello 2022, we see you!

 REFLECT & REVIEW:

-Personal: For example, work out three times a week, or have a healthy work-life balance by doing X and Y, or focus on a healthy balanced diet.
+Personal: For example, work out three times a week, or have a healthy work-life balance by doing X and Y, or focus on being present.

 Professional: For example, build my business by focusing on X,Y and Z, or meet all my KPIs to work towards X, Y and Z, or get a job promotion by doing X,Y and Z.

-Financial: For example, save for a trip to X, or for a house deposit, or grow my sales by X amount.
+Financial: For example, save for a trip to X, or for a house deposit, or grow my sales or savings by X amount.

 Make sure your goals are SMART (Specific, Measurable, Attainable, Relevant and Timely).